hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/450_narada-bhakti-sutras.md

 9\.
 Giving up all desires of pleasure and pain, gain and loss, worship God day and night.
 Not a moment is to be spent in vain.

 10\.
-Ahimsâ (non-killing), truthfulness, purity, mercy, and godliness are always to be kept.
+Ahimsā (non-killing), truthfulness, purity, mercy, and godliness are always to be kept.

 11\.
 Giving up all other thoughts, the whole mind should day and night